marshaltudu14/AlgoTrading/memory-bank/productContext.md

 **User:** The primary user is the developer (Marshal Tudu) building and testing algorithmic trading strategies.

-**Use Case:** The system allows the user to fetch historical data, process it with relevant indicators, backtest custom trading strategies against this data to evaluate their performance, and iterate on strategy development.
+**Use Case:** The system allows the user to fetch historical data, process it, backtest strategies, and deploy validated strategies for automated real-time trading.
+It will also aim to provide real-time market insights during live trading.